Strategic entry deterrence: Predatory acquisition

 Incumbent firms can eliminate the possibility of competition from entering firms by acquiring enough shares from the target firm in order to gain a desired level of control.
 Predatory acquisitions occur when one firm seeks to purchase a share of a smaller target firm anonymous to the management of the target firm.
 Predatory acquisitions commonly arise to form a new majority, and establish a greater voting power in order to effect a change.

 Switching costs

-A switching costs represents the expense a consumer faces in the light of changing to the product or service to a competing firms.
+Switching costs represent the expenses a consumer faces in the light of changing to the product or service to a competing firms.
 Switching costs are not strictly monetary.
-To forestall customers from defecting, a company might employ a number strategies that increases a customers perceived and fiscal costs when switching.
+To forestall customers from defecting, a company might employ a number strategies that increases a customer's perceived and fiscal costs when switching.
 The costs associated with switching commonly fall under three categories; procedural, financial, and relational.
 Procedural switching costs credited to the time and effort spent in completing the change.
 A firm might financially deter their customers from leaving by enforcing an exit fee.
 Relational switching costs refer to the inconveniences that are evoked in learning to use the new product or service.